-1. To utilize knowledge, skills, and abilities to evaluate risk factors and implement exercise prescriptions for individuals who are apparently healthy, at moderate risk, or who have known disease.
+1. Evaluate risk factors and implement exercise prescriptions for individuals who are apparently healthy, at moderate risk, or who have known disease.

-2. To utilize knowledge, skills, and abilities to conduct and evaluate exercise and fitness assessments.
+2. Conduct and evaluate exercise and fitness assessments.

-3. To prepare undergraduate Exercise Physiology students for entry level exercise physiology professions and related allied health fields or graduate level education.
+3. To prepare undergraduate Exercise Physiology students for entry level exercise physiology professions and related allied health careers or graduate level education.

-4. To prepare undergraduate Exercise Physiology students for advanced professional certifications or licenses from nationally recognized organizations.
+4. To prepare undergraduate Exercise Physiology students for advanced professional certifications or licensures from nationally recognized organizations.

 Exercise Physiology Program Objectives